 Are the hotels I'll be staying in air conditioned?

-Yes; both the Hilton Miami Airport and the Meliá Habana provide air conditioning in their guest rooms and public spaces.
+Yes; both the Hilton Miami Airport and the Meliá Habana provide air conditioning in their hotel rooms and public spaces.

 Clothing & Packing

 What should I pack for my trip to Cuba?

 Your Tauck People-to-People trip to Cuba is casual.
 Dress for comfort and convenience with a wardrobe that is adaptable and allows for layering.
 Comfortable, cotton clothing is suggested.
 High temperatures and humidity in most areas make lightweight clothing practical.
 Long pants and long sleeves are suggested for sun and mosquito protection.
 For most evenings, resort casual attire is perfectly acceptable.
 However, you may enjoy dressing up a bit for our welcome and farewell dinners – a light sport coat with or without tie for men, and a cocktail dress for women are appropriate and may also be suitable for other nights during your trip.
 Most importantly, bring comfortable yet sturdy walking shoes that have already been broken-in.

 Please Note: Medicines, toiletries and other items that are easily obtainable in drugstores and pharmacies in the U.S. are in very short supply in Cuba, and may be expensive and very difficult or impossible to obtain.
 We recommend that you pack an adequate supply of your prescription medication in its original container to last through your entire journey, together with a copy of your doctor’s prescription (or a letter from your health-care provider on office stationery explaining that the medication has been prescribed for you), a list of the generic names of your medication, your travel documents and a change of clothing in your carry-on bag to avoid any inconvenience in the event that your flight or luggage is delayed.

 The following is a list of recommended items to pack for travel to Cuba: